matteoferla/COVID-Moonshot-metadata-analysis/README.md

 Hence why in the parsed dataset the field `freq_crystallised (of made)` is more important than `freq_crystallised (of total)`.

 ## Dataset
-The submission info is from the [COVID moonshot submissions github repo](https://github.com/postera-ai/COVID_moonshot_submissions).

 Each submission was done as a set all sharing the same `rationale`.
 So the table contains multiple rows/submitted compounds per submission. —say the CID `ANT-DIA-3c79be55-1` finishes in `-1`, that means that it is the first of the `ANT-DIA-3c79be55` set.
 Consequently to not get a bias by number of submission for the word-cloud I removed all bar one submission per group.